 We are the only private institute in India dedicated to patients with liver disease.

-Our highly experienced team of surgeons, physicians, and nurses ensure an unmatched success rate for patients with liver disease.
+Our highly experienced team of surgeons, physicians, and nurses ensure an unmatched success rate.

 We ensure that all our patients have regular follow-ups with our physicians, nutritionists, and physiotherapists.

 We have outreach centres across the country, making it easy for families to attend follow-up clinics.